laurenperez/SEIR-Flex-8.30.22-Yeti/src/locked-materials/week-14/day-2/lecture-materials/react-lifting-state.md

 Let's start with creating the BigImage Component.
 Here are the steps we need to perform:

-- Creating a new file for the Component
+- Create a new file for the Component
-- Importing React
-- Creating the Component
+- Create the Component function
 - Return some form of JSX
-- Exporting the Component
+- Exporting the Component at the end of the file
-- Import the Component into a parent Component.
+- Import the Component into a parent Component

 **Setup The Components**